Memorabilia Sales

 This original flyer measures 8.25 x 11 inches (21 x 28 cm) and is printed on plain paper.
 It is in near-mint condition.
 Price: $29.
 Contact me for more information or to purchase.

-Print condition is fine plus.
-There are two staple holes in the upper left corner, outside the image area.
-The lower left corner is creased, also outside the image area.
+Print condition is excellent.
+No marks on the back.
 The Troy Street Images watermark does not appear on the actual photo.
-Price: $18.
+Price: $19.
 Contact me for more information or to purchase.

-This original flyer is printed on plain paper and measures 8.5 x 11 inches (21.5 x 28 cm).
-The date was hand-corrected in ink.
+This original flyer is printed on plain paper and measures 5.5 x 8.5 inches (14 x 21.5 cm).
 Condition is near mint.
-Price: $24.
+Price: $29.
 Contact me for more information or to purchase.

 The 17th annual Newport Jazz Festival took place at Festival Field in Newport RI on July 10-12, 1970.
 It was a heady mix of jazz, blues and a touch of R&B, with Dizzy Gillespie, Elvin Jones, Ike and Tina Turner, Buddy Rich, Ella, Cannonball, T-Bone Walker… all the cats.